Shon Powell

 In my work as a therapist, I have had the privilege of sitting with leaders from diverse fields—executives, public servants, engineers, military personnel, and other professionals entrusted with significant responsibility.
 A recurring theme emerges: the public image of leadership often fails to reflect its private reality.
 Outwardly, leadership is depicted as unwavering confidence, decisiveness, and control.
 Yet, in private, many leaders share experiences of self-doubt, exhaustion, and a persistent concern about whether they are genuinely meeting the needs of those who rely on them.

-Therapy offers leaders a rare opportunity to set aside the pressures of performance and explore the deeper roots of their leadership
+Therapy offers leaders a rare opportunity to set aside the pressures of performance and explore the deeper roots of their leadership style.
+In this space, they can reflect on how personal history,

 Trauma and the Body’s Unspoken Memory